 Sophie Hansen's cookbook A Basket by the Door is full of portable, homely dishes you can tote to a get-together, pack up for a picnic, or deliver to a friend or loved one in need.
-As she says, the following chicken pie recipe is a labour of love – what better way to show your Mum some love this Mother's Day?

 The chicken and leek pie